 1209 Principale Street, Memramcook

 This orchard-winery has all the makings of fun, with wagon ride tours, a corn maze and an orchard café.
-Bring home a bottle of their signature fruit wine or hard cider for a delicious souvenir.
+Bring home a bottle of their signature fruit wine or hard cider for a yummy souvenir.

 Richibucto River Wine Estate

 940 Route 495, Mundleville

 Sip estate wines under the watchful eye of the bald eagles known to frequent the area.
 Guided tours offer a peek into the wine-making process that occurs entirely onsite.

 860 Front Mountain Road, Moncton

 Savour award-winning wines with a million-dollar view.
 Culinary delights and a restored 19th-century property add to the charm of this local favourite.

 You’ll want to take advantage of the picnic area created here specially for guests.
 Request the picnic basket lunch and it’ll come complete with a bottle of wine.

 Perched at the head of Belleisle Bay on the grounds of a 19th-century farm, this winery will treat you to stunning views and equally good wines.